allanzylee/ghana_fi/README.md

 lower value added to literacy and numeracy by approximately 0.1 standard deviations.
 We found no evidence of heterogeneity by child sex but negative and significant effects by age for caregiver-reported FI, indicating older children are more negatively affected by FI.

+`Organization`
+- `Data Preparation:` This folder includes the code that cleans and merges the relevant data for analysis
+- `Analysis:` This folder includes the analysis supporting the paper, including regressions, charts/tables, and other calculations